jberli/phyloscope/README.rst

-Phylopedia
+phyloscope
 ##########

-**Phylopedia** is a web application that aims at providing a smooth interface to navigate through the diversity of life using different data visualization methods.
+**phyloscope** is a web application that aims at providing a smooth interface to navigate through the diversity of life using different data visualization methods.
 You can easily explore the taxonomic tree and read about each `taxon, <https://en.wikipedia.org/wiki/Taxon>`_ explore the geographic range of different species, etc.